CroLinuxGamer/Dotfiles/README.md

 ### [sxhkd](https://github.com/baskerville/sxhkd)

-For my shortcut daemon I use sxhkd because it is has very modular and intuinitive syntax.
+For my shortcut daemon I use sxhkd because it is has very modular and intuitive syntax.

 In term of my `config` it has comments for everything so it is pretty easy to understand.